 The shares to be delivered under the 2016 Plan may be authorized but unissued shares of our common stock or treasury shares.
-Under the 2016 Plan, as proposed to be amended pursuant to this Proposal 3, the total number of shares of common stock that may be subject to the granting of awards under the 2016 Plan shall be equal to the sum of (i) 8,000,000 shares, plus (ii) 525,538 shares that were available for issuance but not granted under the 2006 Plan that rolled into the 2016 Plan on August 4, 2016 and (iii) the number of shares subject to outstanding awards under the 2006 Plan that are forfeited, expire or terminate without delivery of shares.
-As of May 4, 2019, 2,226,616 shares of our common stock remained available for issuance under our 2016 Plan.
-In addition, at May 4, 2019, there were 784,251 stock options outstanding that were issued under the 2006 Plan.
-Of those 784,251 stock options, 608,043 stock options, with an average exercise price of \$5.23 per share, will expire in fiscal 2023, if not exercised, and would become available for grant under our 2016 Plan.
+Under the 2016 Plan, as proposed to be amended pursuant to this Proposal 4, the total number of shares of common stock that may be subject to the granting of awards under the 2016 Plan shall be equal to the sum of (i) 9,740,000 shares, plus (ii) 525,538 shares that were available for issuance but not granted under the 2006 Plan that rolled into the 2016 Plan on August 4, 2016, plus (iii) the number of shares subject to outstanding awards under the 2006 Plan that are forfeited, expire or terminate without delivery of shares.
+As of May 2, 2020, 3,980,412 shares of our common stock remained available for issuance under our 2016 Plan.
+In addition, at May 2, 2020, there were 504,024 stock options outstanding that were issued under the 2006 Plan, which if not exercised will become available for grant under our 2016 Plan.
+As a result of awards made subsequent to May 2, 2020 as discussed above, the number of shares that remained available for issuance under the 2016 Plan as of June 19, 2020 was 794,870 shares.

-Shares issued in respect of any full-value award, such as restricted stock and restricted stock units, are counted against the share limit as 1.9 shares of stock for every 1 share issued.
+Shares issued in respect of any full-value award, such as restricted stock and RSUs, are counted against the share limit as 1.9 shares of stock for every 1 share issued.
 Each share issued in respect of stock options or stock appreciation rights (SARs) are counted against the share limit as 1 share of stock for every 1 share issued.